 The things of Christ should never be mixed with fables or lies.

+How about all the paraphernalia… the holly wreath, mistletoe, Yule log, the tree?
+All pagan.
+Mistletoe, for example, represents fertility.
 Why do people kiss under it?
-Origins of these are easily determined with
+Origins of these are easily determined with research and spiritual judgment.

 God hates mixture and compromise.